 Once you complete the signup process, you’ll instantly be able to use your toll-free number on our web and mobile apps.

 OpenPhone also supports free phone number porting.
-If you get your toll-free number from somewhere else, fill out this 1-minute porting form, and we’ll take care of the rest at no cost!
+If you get your toll-free number from somewhere else, submit your porting request through the OpenPhone app, and we’ll take care of the rest at no cost!

-- Unlimited calls and texts in the US and Canada
+- Free calls and texts in the US and Canada

 - Shared phone numbers